-

 - Employment Law Guide

-Updated to reflect retaliation provisions in the Burien minimum wage ordinance, effective January 1, 2025.
+Updated to reflect an increase in the state minimum wage and amended paid sick leave qualifying reasons, effective January 1, 2026.

 -